ranaroussi/qtpylib/docs/source/algo.rst

 Writing Your Algorithm
 ======================

-When creating your algorithm, there are two functions that handle incoming market data from the running Blotter.
+When creating your algorithm, there are 4 functions that handle incoming market data from the running Blotter.
 These are ``on_quote()`` which is invoked on every quote change, ``on_tick()`` which is invoked on every tick captured,